Analytical and numerical studying of the perturbed Korteweg--de Vries equation: Introduction

-To the best of our knowledge classical and nonclassical symmetries of the perturbed Burgers equation were not obtained previously.
-We believe that all exact solutions constructed in this work are new.
-The stability of the exact solutions of the perturbed Burgers equation under the variations of the bifurcation parameter is studied for the first time as well.
+Let us remark that the canonical form of Eq. \eqref{eq:ext_Burgers_1} can be considered as a perturbed Korteweg--de Vries equation since some of the leading terms of these equations are the same.
+Further we will refer to the canonical form of Eq. \eqref{eq:ext_Burgers_1} as a perturbed Korteweg--de Vries equation.

+In order to investigate the canonical form of Eq. \eqref{eq:ext_Burgers_1} we apply the Painlev\'{e} and symmetry approaches.
+Using the Painlev\'{e} approach we illustrate that this equation is integrable only at a certain value of the bifurcation parameter.
+With the help of the symmetry approach we find both classical and nonclassical symmetries admitted by the perturbed Korteweg--de Vries equation.
+We construct corresponding symmetry reductions of this equation and obtain their exact solutions.
+We also numerically study the stability and dynamics of certain solutions of the perturbed Korteweg--de Vries equation.
+To the best of our knowledge our results are knew.

-This work is organized as follows.
-In Sec. \ref{sec:2} we transform the perturbed Burgers equation to the canonical form.
+The rest of this work is organized as follows.
+In Sec. \ref{sec:2} we transform Eq. \eqref{eq:ext_Burgers_1} to the canonical form.
 The Painleve analysis of this equation is carried out as well.
-Symmetries of the perturbed Burgers equation are studied in Sec. \ref{sec:3}.
+Symmetries of the perturbed Korteweg--de Vries equation are studied in Sec. \ref{sec:3}.
 We investigate both classical and nonclassical symmetries of this equation.
-Symmetry reductions of the perturbed Burgers equation are obtained in Sec. \ref{sec:4}.
-We construct exact solutions for the symmetry reductions of the perturbed Burgers equation in Sec. \ref{sec:4} as well.
-Sec. \ref{sec:5} is devoted to the numerical investigation of the perturbed Burgers equation.
+Symmetry reductions of the perturbed Korteweg--de Vries equation are obtained in Sec. \ref{sec:4}.
+We construct exact solutions for the symmetry reductions of the perturbed Korteweg--de Vries equation in Sec. \ref{sec:4} as well.
+Sec. \ref{sec:5} is devoted to the numerical investigation of the perturbed Korteweg--de Vries equation.
 We give final remarks and conclusions in Sec. \ref{sec:6}.